yaybu/yay/docs/resolver.rst

 Short term problems to solve
 ============================

- * Need to satisfy ourselves of the target states
  * Need to consider ``.get()`` - in particular how it interacts with ``traversible``.
 My worry is things that need to be resolved to traverse an ``If`` node might be dynamic and side effect causing.
 The rules there need qualifying here, I think.